 You can also use the same secret to decrypt the hashed password of the amAdmin user.
-See "Changing the amAdmin Password (Secret Stores)".
+See Change the amAdmin password (secret store).

 You can only configure one Google Cloud KMS secret for decrypting secrets in the AM site.

 This procedure assumes that the encrypted secrets will be stored in a filesystem, and therefore, configured in AM in a file system volume secret store: